jiangwenyuan/nuster/README.md

 and shared between all processes.

-If no more memory can be allocated from this memory zone, new requests that should be cached according to defined cache rules will not be cached unless some memory are freed.
+If no more memory can be allocated from this memory zone, new requests that should be cached according to defined rules will not be cached unless some memory are freed.

 Temporary data are stored in a memory pool which allocates memory dynamically from